knot-system/knot-site/README.md

 </IfModule>
 ```

-You can now access your eigenheim installation at `https://www.example.com/` instead of `https://www.example.com/eigenheim/`.
+You can now access your Eigenheim installation at `https://www.example.com/` instead of `https://www.example.com/eigenheim/`.

 ## Updating